MuthoniNjoroge/Patient-Waiting-List/README.md

 DAX, Drillthrough tooltip, and buttons are utilized in the dashboard.
 | ![](dash_summary.png)|![](details.png)|![](tooltip.png)|

-### Conclusion and Recommendation
+### Conclusion
 Through the use of KPIs tracking and visualization, I was able to show that there is a growth in the total waiting list in the data scope from 2018-2022.
-I was also able to show the top five specialities in the hospital.
-Without more knowledge of the hospital from which the data was gotten am not able to give a correct recommendation.😊😊😊
+I was also able to show the top five specialities with high number of waiting lists in the hospital.
+###  Recommendation
+The analysis identified the top five specialties with the longest waiting lists.
+These specialties should receive prioritized resource allocation, including additional staffing, extended hours, and enhanced facilities.
+Develop a system for prioritizing patients based on the urgency of their medical conditions, ensuring that those in critical need receive timely care.
+Collaborate with specialists to identify holdups and implement specialty-specific improvements, such as streamlined referral processes and dedicated clinics for high-demand services.